 The real issue becomes – is legal personality lost upon conversion into a Malta Trust?
 Is it incorrect to argue that legal personality survives post conversion, particularly where contractual rights and obligations succeed and subsist?

 The second is article 26 which clearly stipulates that foundations are not trusts.
-The inference being that the Second Schedule clearly sees the Malta Trust, the Foundation and the Organisation as three separate entities under our law enjoying, however, common characteristics including, it is submitted, separate legal
+The inference being that the Second Schedule clearly sees the Malta Trust, the Foundation and the Organisation as three separate entities under our law enjoying, however, common characteristics including, it is submitted, separate legal personality.

 4.2 The Trust Act11